-Please type your response and return to Carlo Panighetti (carlo@pclg.org) by April 22.
+Please type your response and return to Carlo Panighetti (carlo@pclg.org) by March 1.

 As part of the Presbyterian Church of Los Gatos’ vision to empower younger people into new avenues of leadership and faith, the PCLG Ministry Fellows Program seeks to give young people who have already demonstrated leadership aptitude in church life the opportunity to expand their ministry experience and responsibility.
 The Fellows program is conceived as a team effort in supporting the mission, worship, youth, children’s and community life ministries of PCLG.
 Church leadership staff will engage Fellows in reflection time as well as supervise their ministry responsibilities & contributions.
 Ministry Fellows are paid, part-time positions.

+The Ministry Fellows program will run for 6 weeks from July 1-August 12.
+There is potential for additional (paid) time before and/or after that as well.

 Expectations/hopes for Ministry Fellows:

-Participation in All-Church Mexico mission, other Mission service projects
+Participation in & assistance with Church events

-Sunday worship presence and leadership
+Sunday worship presence & leadership

-Weekly Reflection on goals and progress with Church leadership
+Weekly Spiritual Formation sessions with Church leadership

 10 hrs/week of ministry and reflection (worship planning, youth ministry, mission support, caring ministries, children’s ministry etc)